mingyangliu1024/ACON/README.md

 ```

 ## How to Run
+For each dataset, we select **10** source-target domain pairs (detailed domain pairs are provided in [[data_model_configs](https://github.com/mingyangliu1024/ACON/blob/main/configs/data_model_configs.py)]).

+Each experiment is repeated **5** times with different random seeds (1, 2, 3, 4, 5).

+All bash scripts are provided in ./scripts.

-For example, to train a model on UCIHAR dataset:
+To train a model on UCIHAR dataset:
 ```
 CUDA_VISIBLE_DEVICES=0 python main.py \
  --experiment_description ACON \